influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/administration/config.md

 ### run-interval = "1s"

 The interval at which InfluxDB checks to see if a CQ needs to run.
 Set this option to the lowest interval at which your CQs run.
 For example, if your most frequent CQ runs every minute, set `run-interval` to `1m`.

-## [hinted-handoff]

-This section controls the hinted handoff feature, which allows nodes to temporarily store queued data when one node of a cluster is down for a short period of time.
-Note that the hinted handoff has no function in a single node cluster.

-### enabled = true

-Set to `false` to disable hinted handoff.

-### dir = "/var/opt/influxdb/hh"

-The hinted handoff directory.
-For best throughput, the HH directory and the WAL directory should be on different physical devices.
-If you have performance concerns, you will also want to make this setting different from the dir in the [[data]](/influxdb/v0.11/administration/config/#data) section.

-### max-size = 1073741824

-The maximum size of the hinted handoff queue for a node.
-If the queue is full, new writes are rejected and an error is returned to the client.
-The queue is drained when either the writes are retried successfully or the writes expire.

-### max-age = "168h"

-The time writes sit in the queue before they are purged.
-The time is determined by how long the batch has been in the queue, not by the timestamps in the data.

-Interval for how often continuous queries will be checked if they need to run.